Yellowstone National Park: Automobiles and further development

 The 1959 Hebgen Lake earthquake just west of Yellowstone at Hebgen Lake damaged roads and some structures in the park.
 In the northwest section of the park, new geysers were found, and many existing hot springs became turbid.
 It was the most powerful earthquake to hit the region in recorded history.

 NPS staff sitting on the set for the 1972 Centennial for the creation of the first National Park, in a NBC Today Show.
 Left to right: George Hartzog, William Everhart, Frank McGee and Jack K. Anderson.

 In 1963, after several years of public controversy regarding the forced reduction of the elk population in Yellowstone, the United States Secretary of the Interior Stewart Udall appointed an advisory board to collect scientific data to inform future wildlife management of the national parks.
 In a paper known as the Leopold Report, the committee observed that culling programs at other national parks had been ineffective, and recommended the management of Yellowstone's elk population.

-The wildfires during the summer of 1988 were the largest in the history of the park.
-Approximately 793880 acre or 36% of the parkland was impacted by the fires, leading to a systematic re-evaluation of fire management policies.
-The fire season of 1988 was considered normal until a combination of drought and heat by mid-July contributed to an extreme fire danger.
-On "Black Saturday", August 20, 1988, strong winds expanded the fires rapidly, and more than 150000 acre burned.

-On October 1, 2013, Yellowstone National Park closed due to the 2013 United States federal government shutdown.